 In the future, Rural Development has to manage problems systematically and implement solutions successfully.
 One of the aims is to especially support local actions and projects, to promote an additional regional creation of value and the assurance of employment.
 Everything that potentially increases incomes of regional enterprises and private households is in the focus of Integrated Rural Development.
 This means concretely: The subject area of Integrated Rural Development has to be broadened.
 Beside agricultural issues - on which the main emphasis was placed in the past - in the future, all subject areas and questions regarding the regional creation of value have to be considered.
 Local handcraft, industry, trade and services are now equal subjects within Integrated Rural Development Concepts and Regional Management.
 Especially agriculture benefits from this new orientation.
-A structural change in agriculture is in progress.
-It is thus important to improve the chances of all growth-oriented agricultural enterprises for competitive production.
+A structural change in agricultural enterprises for competitive production.
 Furthermore, a preferably broad spectrum of business opportunities for the enterprises in the rural area is to be developed.
 Leisure time, recreation, tourism, generation of energy and other non-agricultural employment possibilities are becoming important issues.